dk0m/ZeroCrumb/README.md

 ```

 ## Notes
-You can modify ZeroCrumb to work with any type of credential other than cookies.
+You can modify ZeroCrumb to work with any type of credential other than cookies & passwords.

 ## Issues
 - Debug build doesn't output the correct key